TBeek18/CSCE463_Project_3_and_4/README.md

 - All of the `.pem` files are the automatically generated RSA keys.

 ## Requirements
-Please navigate to the directory where the project files are stored and run `pip install pycryptodome` in the terminal.
+To interact with this application, please clone the repository to your computer.
+Navigate to the directory where the project files are stored and run `pip install pycryptodome` in the terminal.

 ## How to Run
 First, run `python server.py` within that same directory in your terminal.
 This will start up the server application.
 Then, in a new